vinsidious/gac/README.md

 ### Configuration Files

-GAC supports several configuration methods:
+GAC supports several configuration locations with the following precedence (highest to lowest):

+1. Environment variables in your current shell session
-- `.gac.env` file in your home directory (created by configuration wizard)
+2. Project-level `.gac.env` file in your current directory
-- Local `.env` file in your project directory
+3. User-level `.gac.env` file in your home directory
-- Environment variables in your current shell session

-Priority order: Environment variables > Local `.env` > Home `.gac.env` > Defaults
+4. Package-level `config.env` file (installed with the module)
+5. Default built-in values

+This multi-level configuration system allows for shared team settings in the package, user preferences in the home directory, and project-specific overrides in each repository.

 ## 🌈 Advanced Usage